 Interpretation: A DSCR of 0.90 shows the property’s income doesn’t cover debt, making it unlikely to qualify for a standard DSCR loan.

-Why Does the DSCR Matter So Much for Lenders?
+Why Does the DSCR Matter for Lenders?

 - Repayment Source: The property is the primary repayment source, not personal income.